elear-solutions/docs/source/manage_the_buzz_for_developers/applications_and_user_system_manage_the_buzz/value_added_service_extensions_for_coco_solutions/cloud_to_cloud_apps/introduction_to_cloud_to_cloud_apps.rst

 ============

-These are Web server based applications which can store secrets and use the Oauth Authorization Code grant flow.
+These are Web server based applications which can store secrets and use the OAuth 2.0 Authorization Code grant flow.
 A properly authorized web server application can access an API while the user interacts with the application and continue to work even after the user has left the application.